Hearst Castle: Neptune Pool

-The Neptune pool, "the most sumptuous swimming pool on earth", is located near the edge of the hilltop and is enclosed by a retaining wall and underpinned by a framework of concrete struts to allow for movement in the event of earthquakes.
+The Neptune pool, described by Ginger Wadsworth in her biography of Morgan as "the most sumptuous swimming pool on earth", is located near the edge of the hilltop and is enclosed by a retaining wall and underpinned by a framework of concrete struts to allow for movement in the event of earthquakes.
 The pool is often cited as an example of Hearst's changeability; it was reconstructed three times before he was finally satisfied.
 Originally begun as an ornamental pond, it was first expanded in 1924 as Millicent Hearst desired a swimming pool.
 It was enlarged again during 1926–1928 to accommodate Cassou's statuary.
 Finally, in 1934, it was extended again to act as a setting for a Roman temple, in part original and in part comprising elements from other structures which Hearst transported from Europe and had reconstructed at the site.
+The tiling was undertaken by Solon and Schemmel.

 The pool holds 345,000 gallons of water and is equipped with seventeen shower and changing rooms.
 It was heated by oil-fired burners.
 In early 2014, the pool was drained due to drought conditions and leakage.
 After a long-term restoration project to fix the leaking, the pool was refilled in August 2018.
 The restoration of the pool was recognized with a Preservation Design Award for Craftsmanship from the California Preservation Foundation in 2019.
 The pool is well-supplied with sculpture, particularly works by Charles Cassou.
 His centerpiece, opposite the Roman temple, is The Birth of Venus.
 An even larger sculptural grouping, depicting Neptune in a chariot drawn by four horses, was commissioned to fill the empty basin above the Venus.
 Although carved, it was never installed.